Hakomi Psychotherapy is a process by which you can understand your human experience.

 How will your session flow?
 Want a session?
 See below.

-Hakomi is a Hopi word meaning “How do you stand in relation to these many realms?”.
+Hakomi is a Hopi Indian word meaning “How do you stand in relation to these many realms?”.

 It takes into account the whole person, body, intellect, emotions and spirit, and focuses on the natural process of healing.
 Humans are self-organising systems designed to preserve and contribute to life, and Hakomi opens a portal to access this healing process.